fprime-community/fprime-workshop-led-blinker/docs/project-setup.md

 # LED Blinker: Project Setup

 First, make sure to read the tutorial's [readme](../README.md) and follow the [prerequisites section](../README.md#prerequisites).
 Then set up a new F´ project using the `fprime-util new --project` command.
-Please select a project name of `led-blinker`, an F´ version of `devel`, and to create a project virtual environment.
+Please select a project name of `led-blinker`, and select `yes` to installing the development tools.

 > Remember to activate the virtual environment you created when installing F´.